 Mark 8:34-35 Then Jesus called the crowd to himself along with his disciples and told them, “If anyone wants to follow me, he must deny himself, pick up his cross, and follow me continuously, because whoever wants to save his life will lose it, but whoever loses his life for my sake and for the gospel will save it.

 As stated earlier, it’s great to have loyal family and friends who are there for you.
 But your main focus as a Christian is to always remain loyal to Christ.
-People will leave you when they are needed the most, but God will never leave you or forsake you.
+People will leave you, but God will never leave you or forsake you.
 He’s always there no matter what.

 When Jesus told us that we must deny ourselves and follow him, he requires the most loyalty from his people and followers.
 No matter how hard life gets, you must cling to God’s word, the power of prayer and his will for your life.